ibm-cloud-docs/schematics/sc-agentb1-deploy.md

 # Deploying agents
 {: #deploy-agent-overview}

-Create an agent registration in the currently selected {{site.data.keyword.bplong}} region to work directly in your cloud infrastructure on private network or in any isolated network zones.
+Create an agent registration in the selected {{site.data.keyword.bplong}} region to work directly in your cloud infrastructure on private network or isolated network zones.
 {: shortdesc}

 Follow the steps to create and deploy an agent.